Nebraska Revised Statute 43-4202

 (4) The commission shall meet within sixty days after April 12, 2012, and shall select from among its members a chairperson and vice-chairperson and conduct any other business necessary to the organization of the commission.
 The commission shall meet not less often than once every three months, and meetings of the commission may be held at any time on the call of the chairperson.
 The commission may hire staff to carry out the responsibilities of the commission.
 For administrative purposes, the offices of the staff of the commission shall be located in the Foster Care Review Office.
-The commission shall hire a consultant with experience in facilitating strategic planning to provide neutral, independent assistance in developing the statewide strategic plan.
-The commission shall terminate on June 30, 2016, unless continued by the Legislature.
+The commission may hire a consultant with experience in facilitating strategic planning to provide neutral, independent assistance in updating the statewide strategic plan.
+The commission shall terminate on June 30, 2019, unless continued by the Legislature.